Logo of TU Hamburg-Harburg

 • Links

-Research Project Global Innovation
+Research Programme Global Innovation

 Internationalization of Research & Development

-Under the aegis of Research Project "Global Innovation" we seek to observe, analyze and forecast developments in the field of globalization of innovations.
-This project is an initiative of the Institute of Technology and Innovation Management (TIM) at Hamburg University of Technology (TUHH) and was launched in January 2007.
+Under the aegis of Research Programme "Global Innovation" we seek to observe, analyze and forecast developments in the field of globalization of innovations.
+This programme is an initiative of the Institute of Technology and Innovation Management (TIM) at Hamburg University of Technology (TUHH) and was launched in January 2007.
 It originally consisted of two major studies to understand the impact of Offshore R&D. In the meantime its scope has been extended to include trends like "Bottom of the Pyramid" (BOP), "Grassroot Innovations" and "Frugal Innovations".
 Additionally, we also monitor outward foreign direct investments (FDI) from emerging economies, especially in their technology-seeking aspects.
 India and Indo-German economic relations stand in a particular - though non-exclusive - focus of our studies at present.

 [ About us ]